josev2046/Vimeo-Event-Wall/README.md

 As a live producer, I want to preview multiple Vimeo streams simultaneously on an external display, so that I can effectively monitor and manage these live streams in real-time, ensuring smooth production and enabling timely interventions when needed.

 **Context:**
 Setting up a robust system for simultaneously previewing multiple live streams involves careful planning of both hardware and network infrastructure to handle high bandwidth and processing demands.
-This project provides a simpler solution by leveraging Vimeo's embedding API to display multiple streams in a web application optimized for low latency and high performance.
+This pattern provides a simpler solution by leveraging Vimeo's embedding API to display multiple streams in a web application optimized for low latency and high performance.

 Currently, Vimeo clients typically can stream up to three events simultaneously, each up to 12 hours in length (soon 24 for VE clients).
 For more than three concurrent streams, contractual arrangements with Vimeo are necessary.
 Considerations should include both upstream and downstream data consumption, implementation of eCDN for efficient network usage, and potential DVR options and security measures.